v-rzh/ctf_writeups/circlecitycon21_weirdrop/README.md

 and break when I get the value I want. `permute.py` is the script that I wrote for this task.
 Take a look - nothing fancy here.

-The file descriptor is always `5`, so we can just run `permute.py` once to figure out the gadgets we need.
-(I think the challenge would be more interesting if the file descriptor was somewhat random, so that we would have to dynamically determine which gadgets we need to use).
+The flag file descriptor is always `5`, so we can just run `permute.py` once to figure out the gadgets we need.

+_If you are confused that the file descriptor is `5` and not `3` you are correct - it's weird.
+This is likely due to a little bit more code on the server side that we don't get to see.
+(I think the challenge would be more interesting if the file descriptor was somewhat random.
+That way we would have to dynamically determine which gadgets to use)._

 ```
 [joey@gibson]$ ./permute.py 5